cc20002002/Neural-Networks/README.md

 # Neural-Networks
-progagation & backpropagation
+A multi-layer neural networks for ten-class classification - model fit using progagation & backpropagation

+## Predicted labels
+The **predicted_labels.h5** will be generated in the **code/output/** folder after running the main program to predict the labels
+* predicted_labels.h5

-## Running the Program
+## Setup environment and prepare the input data
+We suggest you use **python 3.6+** as the runtime

 ### Use virtualenv
 We use python virtualenv to separate the dependencies with other projects, to run and activate it please run the following